 Join this best value tour from Reykjavík to explore the South coast of Iceland, glaciers and volcanoes.
 On it you will reach all the way to the incredible Jökulsárlón glacier lagoon in Southeast Iceland.
 On your way you will see beautiful mountains, explore waterfalls and experience fantastic scenery.

 Driving through the black volcanic sand desert of Skeidararsandur is also an exhilarating experience.
 You will see the fishing village Vik, the waterfalls Seljalandsfoss and Skógafoss as well as Vatnajokull National Park: Europe's largest glacier.

 Join this extremely popular tour to reach the glacier lagoon Jökulsárlón and to see some of the best attractions in Iceland.
-Press choose a date to find availability.
+Check availability by choosing a date.

 From Reykjanesta and the next 100 km onwards, the south shore is characterized by lava formations constantly battered by the wild ocean waves (‘brim’ in Icelandic).
 For the next 300 km after that the shore consists of sands with hardly any harbours.